RGLab/FAUST/README.md

 # FAUST
-### Full Annotation Using Shape Constrained Trees
+### Full Annotation Using Shape-constrained Trees

-The `faust` package implements the FAUST data anlysis pipeline
+The `FAUST` package implements the FAUST method described in a forthcoming manuscript as an R package.

+It assumes `Rcpp` is installed, and that a C++11 compiler is available.

+Currently, `FAUST` works only on MAC OSX and Linux.

 ## Installation

 Currently `faust` must be installed from its source.
-It depends on the `scamp` (Selective Clustering Using Modes of Projection) clustering package.
+It depends on the `scamp` package.

 The most recent version can be installed from [github](https://github.com/FredHutch/faust) using [devtools](https://github.com/r-lib/devtools) in R. A quick installation (without vignettes) can be performed by: